Hustle Hard: Remix

 The official remix to the song was released on May 10, 2011 and it features Rick Ross and Lil Wayne.
 The first half of the remix music video was with Ross in California.
-Then, Ace Hood went back to Miami to do the second half of the "Hustle Hard (Remix)" music video with Wayne.
+Then, Ace Hood went back to Miami and met with Wayne to do the second half of the "Hustle Hard (Remix)" music video.
+Wayne's line in the remix "LIV on Sunday, King of Diamonds Monday", referencing two popular nightclubs in Miami, incentivized the former of the two to induct him into their "LIV on Sunday Hall of Fame" as its first member.

 On his birthday, May 11, 2011, the official music video for the remix to Hustle Hard was released on 106 & Park: BET's Top 10 Live.
 It had cameos by DJ Khaled, Marley G, Birdman, Mack Maine, Busta Rhymes, Fat Joe, Dr. Dre, Meek Mill, Pill, Gunplay, and DJ Stevie J.